Hamataliwa fronticornis

 Hamataliwa fronticornis is a species of spider in the family Oxyopidae.
 It is commonly known as the crowned lynx spider and is endemic to parts of southern Africa.

 Distribution

 Hamataliwa fronticornis has been recorded from the Democratic Republic of the Congo and South Africa.
 In South Africa, it occurs in four provinces: Eastern Cape, KwaZulu-Natal, Limpopo, and Mpumalanga.

 The species has a wide geographical range, occurring at altitudes from 54 to 1,451 m above sea level.

 Habitat and ecology

 Hamataliwa fronticornis is a free-living plant dweller commonly found on grasses.
 It inhabits the Grassland and Savanna biomes.

 Description

-The species is presently known only from females.
+The species is currently known only from female specimens.
 Like other members of the genus Hamataliwa, it resembles Oxyopes species in colour and size but differs in having posterior median eyes wider from each other than from posterior lateral eyes and a face that slopes more gradually towards the clypeus.